 The most common form of procrastination occurs when you mean to do homework.
 You don’t want to do it, and you procrastinate until you cannot any longer.

 One of the most important ways to prevent this is to plan ahead.
 If your assignment is large (and more of a project), create a timeline that spans from the day it’s assigned to the day it’s due.
 Break it down (we will talk about this in the next section) and set deadlines along the timeline to stay accountable.

 Similarly, you should also plan ahead for each day or session of studying.
 Determine what exactly you’re going to complete and how you’re going to do it; I’ve found that having a structure to follow helps me stay productive and focused, so try that out!

 I have a free Study Session planner available in my Freebie Library, and it’s the perfect way to outline and structure your study time.
-You can get the secret password to my Library for free by subscribing to my email list:

 Break It Down

 It can be intimidating when you come across a large project or assignment.
 In fact, many students procrastinate because they’re put off by the idea of jumping on an assignment so large.